8 days from £2000pp plus international flights.

 Price notes: This is a 2017 guide price.
 Please ask for prices for the specific dates you're interested in.

-Accommodation on a twin share basis including 4 nights at island, river & beach camps (non participation) and 3 nights at Ibo Island Lodge; sleeping bag, pillow and towel for the camping; meals as specified; meet and greet at Pemba and road transfer to Mucoja; 3 day crewed dhow cruise; guided tour of Ibo Island; national park fees and Ibo Island development taxes; light aircraft flight from Ibo Island to Pemba.
+Accommodation on a twin share basis including 4 nights at island, river & beach camps (non participation) and 3 nights at Ibo Island Lodge; sleeping bag, pillow and towel for the camping; meals specified as included; meet and greet at Pemba; return light aircraft flights between Pemba and Ibo Island; 4 night crewed dhow cruise as per the itinerary; guided tour of Ibo Island; national park fees and Ibo Island development taxes

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks; optional activities; items of a personal nature; tips.